craigmckeachie/tql-2024-notes/react-exercises.md

 3. **Create Components**

-   Define three components for your pages: `HomePage`, `MoviesPage`, and `ActorsPage`.
+   Define three components for your pages: `HomePage`, `TeamsPage`, and `PlayersPage`.
 Each should return a simple `h2` element with the page name.

 4. **Set Up Router**